Boot Camp Information

 I get asked by potential Exiting Clients how the tighter lending environment is affecting the market for their company.
 It results in a credit crunch, which is is a decline in lending activity.
 Here are a couple of things that I could see happening in the marketplace:

 Deals are still getting done- Fairly priced companies under $10 million are moving nicely.
 It seems the smaller the deal, the less radical the lender requirement changes.
 However, getting deals financed is still tougher than it was a year ago and Buyers must “line up” correctly for the bank.

 Private Equity has moved “Down Stream”- PEG’s (Private Equity Groups) have funds that must be employed and they are looking at smaller deals than they have historically done in the past.
 These smaller deals are typically easier to get funded.

-More Corporate Buyers- With the big company layoffs and turmoil, more middle management types are looking to leave the corporate world and build there own economic engine.
-While always strong, I have seen an uptick in these type buyers.
+More Corporate Buyers- With the big company layoffs and turmoil, more middle management types are looking to leave the corporate world and build their own economic engine.
+While always strong, I have seen an uptick in these types of buyers.